-In addition to treating patients with bleeding and clotting disorders in our comprehensive care clinic, the dedicated physicians, pharmacists and research staff of the UCHTC constantly pursue groundbreaking new treatments for these rare disorders.
+In addition to treating patients with bleeding and clotting disorders in our comprehensive care clinic, the dedicated physicians, pharmacists and research staff of the HTC constantly pursue groundbreaking new treatments for these rare disorders.

 Our on-site laboratory is responsible for the storage and analysis of thousands of blood samples, serving the HTC clinic as well as national studies that are on the cutting edge of detecting, defining and evaluating bleeding and clotting disorders.
 Dr. Marilyn Manco-Johnson and Dr. Jorge DiPaola manage lab studies, Linda Jacobson and a staff of full time and student researchers.
 To learn more about the HTC Laboratory, click HERE.